jonnfrancis/movielandingPage/README.md

 # **BingPot**
 ## Movie landing Page
-run the file by typing this in the terminal
+run the file by typing this in the terminal:

 	`python manage.py runserver`